-This bill increases the income eligibility of the low-income energy assistance program from 130% of the Federal Poverty Limit (FPL) to 150%.
+This bill increases the income eligibility limit of the low-income energy assistance program from 130% of the Federal Poverty Limit (FPL) to 150%.
+Annually ten percent of available funds would be used for weatherization assistance.
+The bill has the emergency clause.